Summer Programs for High School Educators and Students

 Students are required to stay in housing on the campus of Tennessee Tech University's Appalachian Center for Craft in Smithville, Tennessee.
 Educators who bring students are required to stay in Craft Center housing.
 Educators who attend without students have the option of staying in housing, but this is not a requirement.

 Cabins have two or four rooms with a common area.
 Each room will be a single to allow social distancing.
 Each room has two twin beds, night stands, dressers, a walk-in closet and a restroom with shower.
 All buildings on campus are air-conditioned and within easy walking distance of each other.

 Registration for both programs MUST BE COMPLETED BY AN EDUCATOR ATTENDING THE EDUCATOR WEEK WORKSHOPS.
 Students will NOT be allowed to attend without their teacher.
 Students MUST stay on campus.
 If an educator attends without students, they are not required to stay on campus.
 If an educator brings students, they must stay on campus with their students throughout the week.
-The fee per educator is $200; the fee per student, $50.
-These fees include everything except food.
+The fee per educator is $250; the fee per student, $100.
+These fees include all materials and tools needed, 5 nights of lodging (single accommodations) and 15 meals.

 Weekly Schedule for Educator Weeks and Art Intensives